Valeri-afk/ui-framework/docs/ARCHITECTURE.md

 second rendering backend;
 resource abstraction.

-StackPanelNode is an existing layout implementation, but its behavior is not currently considered stabilized and will be revisited during Phase 2.
+StackPanelNode is an existing and currently implemented one-dimensional layout container.
+Its Phase 2 behavior is considered complete at source level.

 ControlNode is an existing deferred type whose architectural role belongs to the Component Model phase.